spiri2/PokeDB/README.md

 You can update your RDM to latest build without having to ssh.

+`rdm bsod`

+This will reset all disabled accounts within your rdm db.
+Also known as "Blue Screen of Death"

 `/truncate`

 This will provide a drop down menu that allows you to select a table to truncate within your RDM db: `account, devices, pokemon, quest, and weather`